frontegg/frontegg-angular/README.md

 }
 ```

-4. Add auth routes to your routing module.
-With connectFronteggRouter.
+4. Wrapp your routes with connectFronteggRouter.
+Note that path: '**' should be predefined.
 Also, you can add FronteggGuard to your routing module to redirect the user to the login page if the user not
 authenticated and trying to reach a private route.